-The potential impacts of the sea disposal option have been assessed within Section B1.2 in isolation from other activities within the Firth of Forth.
+The potential impacts of the sea disposal option have been assessed within Section B2 in isolation from other activities within the Firth of Forth.
 The impacts associated with the sea disposal option are not predicted to result in adverse effects on the integrity of the SPAs and SACs, however, it is possible that cumulative impacts with other projects could result in significant impacts.

 For the purposes of this report, a working definition of cumulative impacts as 'impacts that result from incremental changes caused by other past, present or reasonably foreseeable actions, together with the project (1) has been adopted.
-The assessment of potential cumulative impacts has been restricted to activities and proposed activities with the potential to directly impact the water and / or sediment quality or cause disturbance to the qualifying interests of the SPAs and SACs.
+The assessment of potential cumulative impacts has been restricted

 (1) European Union.
-Guidelines for the Assessment of Indirect and Cumulative Impacts, as well as Impact Interactions, DG XI Brussels Downloaded from http://ec.europa.eu/environment/eia/eia-support.htm
+Guidelines for the Assessment of Indirect and Cumulative Impacts, as well as Impact Interactions, DG XI Brussels Downloaded from http://ec.europa.eu/environment/eia/eia-support.htm to activities and proposed activities with the potential to directly impact the water and / or sediment quality or cause disturbance to the qualifying interests of the SPAs and SACs.
+The other activities considered therefore include those that are at some distance from the activities at the Methil spoil ground but are within the foraging range of species that may utilise both areas.